uptane/uptane-standard/uptane-standard.md

 #### OEMs initializing Uptane at the factory using SOTA

-Bob, who works for an OEM, is overseeing the installation of Uptane on new vehicles at a manufacturing plant.
-He starts with preparing the ECUs by adding the following components: code to perform full and partial verification, the latest copy of the relevant metadata, the public keys, and the latest time, signed by the time server.
-His implementation would be considered Uptane-compliant if:
+An OEM plans to install Uptane on new vehicles.
+The OEM plans for the following components: code to perform full and partial verification, the latest copy of the relevant metadata, the public keys, and the latest time, signed by the time server.
+The OEM then either requires the OEM's tier-1 suppliers to provision this material at the suppliers' assembly lines, or the OEM might add the material at the OEM's assembly lines later.
+The OEM's implementation is Uptane-compliant if:

 1. all primaries perform full verification;
 1. all secondaries that are updated via OTA perform full or partial verification; and